This document provides answers to the most frequently asked questions about Cloud Manager in AEM as a Cloud Service.

 -SNAPSHOT at the end of the

-This allows subsequent deployment to still be installed when the version did not change.
+This value allows subsequent deployment to still be installed when the version did not change.
 In developer deployments, no automatic version is added or generated for the maven build.

 You can also set the version to